ankur-sales/Task/README.md

 ## Overview

-This project is a Node.js application that supports user authentication and post management functionalities.
+This project supports user authentication and post management functionalities.
 It follows a microservices architecture and uses MongoDB as the database.

 ## Features